Referrals & Rebates - Medicare, Private Health & NDIS

 Where a valid referral is not provided, before the commencement of the appointment, the service is invoiced and then claimed against the applicable “un-referred item” and in most cases a smaller rebate can be claimed.

-Any pressuring of staff to accept and use for claiming an otherwise invalid, expired, back dated or back timed, non-current referral is a serious breach of the Respect and Trust Policy.
+Any pressuring of staff to accept and use an otherwise invalid, expired, back-dated or back-timed, non-current referral for claiming is a serious breach of the Respect and Trust Policy.
 Your agreement and conduct in accordance with this policy are essential to the continuance of your healthcare relationship with your provider.

 The Referral Letter-Key Requirements:

-It is the patient’s/ parent’s responsibility to ensure they provide a referral that is valid under Medicare Law in the opinion of the specialist being referred to.
+It is the patient’s or parent’s responsibility to ensure that they provide a referral that your provider judges valid under Medicare Law.

 It is the Provider’s responsibility to ensure that any referral they rely on for their use of a Medicare item is valid.
 If there is doubt, Medicare Law recognises the Provider’s right to refuse the use of a referral if they have concerns about its validity in order to avoid committing Medicare Fraud.